-This is the seventh Annual Report for the NSF Large ITR on "Foundations of Hybrid and Embedded Systems and Software."
+This is the eighth Annual Report for the NSF Large ITR on "Foundations of Hybrid and Embedded Systems and Software."
 This year was a no-cost extension for certain researchers at the University of California, Berkeley (Center for Hybrid and Embedded Systems and Software (CHESS), http://chess.eecs.berkeley.edu.
-Research at the other CHESS partners: ISIS at Vanderbilt University (Institute for Software Integrated Systems, http://www.isis.vanderbilt.edu), and the Department of Mathematical Sciences, (http://msci.memphis.edu) at the University of Memphis ended before the period covered by this report.
+Research at the other CHESS partners: ISIS at Vanderbilt University (Institute for Software Integrated Systems, and the Department of Mathematical Sciences, at the University of Memphis ended before the period covered by this report.

 The web address for the overall ITR project is: